-Navi Mumbai International Airport (20km from Karanja)
+Navi Mumbai International AirPort (18 kms from Karanja)

-- The second international airport of Mumbai city, also to be the largest in India, is currently under construction, and is responsible for spurring regional development.
-As is the case with MTHL, this project on its own as well the development of the region will be significant consumers of construction material such as cement, clinker, steel and fly ash amongt others, which are expected to flow through Karanja Port. - Sourcehttps://en.wikipedia.org/wiki/Navi_Mumbai_International_Airport#:~:text=The%20original%20estimated%2 0cost%20of,billion%20(US%241.2%20billion). (refer third paragraph)
+• The second international airPort of Mumbai city, also to be the largest in India, is currently under construction, and is responsible for spurring regional development.
+As is the case with MTHL, this project on its own as well the development of the region will be significant consumers of construction material such as cement, clinker, steel and fly ash amongt others, which are expected to flow through Karanja Port.